opensrp/opensrp-web/packages/opensrp-reducer-factory/README.md

 **for action creators:**

-`fetchActionCreatorFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store,
+`fetchActionCreatorFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store.
+The argument is a key - which must be unique in the data set,

 `removeActionCreatorFactory` - Use this to create action creators that return actions to remove all items from a slice of the store